dfsp-spirit/NeuroFormats.jl/README.md

 ## About

-In the NeuroFormats package, we will provide an API, similar to that of the [freesurferformats R package](https://github.com/dfsp-spirit/freesurferformats), for reading structural neuroimaging data files in Julia.
+In the NeuroFormats package, we will provide an API for reading structural neuroimaging data files in Julia.
 The focus will be on surface-based data, as produced by [FreeSurfer](https://freesurfer.net).
+The aim of the package is to allow scientists to access their neuroimaging data in Julia so they can use the language's power to implement custom data analysis pipelines.

-Note that some basic packages for reading neuroimaging data files are available from [JuliaNeuroscience](https://github.com/JuliaNeuroscience), e.g., NIFTI volume and GIFTI mesh support.
+Note that some functions for reading neuroimaging data files are available from [JuliaNeuroscience](https://github.com/JuliaNeuroscience), e.g., NIFTI volume and GIFTI mesh support.
+This package does not duplicate these functionalities.

 ## Features